larskarbo/microblame/README.md

-# MicroBlame
+# microblame

-MicroBlame lets you pair data from `pg_stat_statements` with observability data to help you understand find slow db queries and where they are coming from.
+Microblame lets you pair data from `pg_stat_statements` with observability data to help you understand find slow db queries and where they are coming from.

 ![alt text](shot-UZ7m12se.png)